Marley Station Mall

 Marley Station Mall is an enclosed shopping mall in Glen Burnie, Maryland.
 Opened in 1987, it was expanded in 1994 and 1996.
-The mall has 130 stores on 2 floors, a movie theater, and 5 anchor spaces.
-JCPenney, Macy's, and Golds Gym serve as the mall's current anchor tenants.
+The mall had 130 stores on 2 floors, a movie theater, and 5 anchor spaces.
+Macy's, and Golds Gym serve as the mall's current anchor tenants.
 The other two anchor spaces were occupied by Boscov's until 2008, and Sears until 2021.

 History

 Taubman Centers completed Marley Station in 1987.
 At the time, it included two anchor stores: Hecht's and Macy's.
 During construction in 1985 a body was discovered in a trash can on the site, which was not identified as Roger Kelso until 2019.
 Taubman expanded the mall in 1994 with a third anchor, JCPenney, which was the most-requested store among mall patrons at the time.
 Sears was added in 1996 as a fourth anchor.
 This store replaced an existing Sears in Glen Burnie which was built in the 1960s.

 In 2006, Macy's relocated to the Hecht's building when Macy's parent company bought that of Hecht's and sold its original location to Boscov's.
 Boscov's operated out of the former Macy's for only two years, closing the store in 2008 as part of the chain's bankruptcy proceedings.
 It was reported in 2012 that a 300,000-square-foot data center would open in the former department store.

 Taubman sold the mall to Mills Corporation, later part of Simon Property Group, in 2004.
 The Woodmont Company of Dallas/Fort Worth was appointed as the receiver to manage and lease Marley Station in March 2013 until Bank of America settles a loan dispute with Simon Property Group or forecloses.

 In January 2012, AiNET purchased the largest single building at Marley Station mall, the former Boscov's space, to operate the CyberNAP data center.
 Unlike the rest of the mall (except Macy's), the AiNET space is three-stories.
 At capacity, AiNET expects $1 billion in economic activity and 2,500 jobs at CyberNAP.

 In June 2013, AiNET (owner of CyberNAP) expressed an interest in buying all the properties to expand the data center throughout the mall.
 However, the mall's manager, The Woodmont Co., said there are no plans to sell or close down, but rather, "We are working to increase current occupancy by both retaining existing tenants as their leases renew and by leasing current vacancies."